auger-prime-sde/uub-linux/README.md

 ## Loading FSBL, U-Boot, and Linux into SPI flash

 You'll need some kind of access onto the UUB - Ethernet, or maybe USB.
+You can send the images over serial as well using lrzsz, but it's very slow (~2 hours).
 I've always used Ethernet.
 You can initialize Ethernet via "udhcpc" to get a DHCP address.
 Then you need to create the BOOT.BIN image.

 ```
 $ petalinux-package --boot --fsbl=images/linux/zynq_fsbl.elf --u-boot